 SPEARS, JACQUELINE, Interim Associate Dean for Academic and Research Programs, Olathe.
 BS 1969, MS 1972, PhD 1988, Kansas State University.
 Research interest: contextual issues in education, focus on gender, rurality and ethnicity.

-TATONETTI, LISA, Associate Professor of English.
+TATONETTI, LISA, Professor of English.
 Ph.D.
 2001, Ohio State University.
 Research interest: cultural studies, ethnic literature (Native American) and women's studies.

 TOLAR, MARY H., Director & Assistant Professor of School of Leadership Studies.
 BA Kansas State University, M.Litt Oxford Univerisity, Ed.D Kansas State University.
 Research interests focus on the art and practice of civic leadership development, women’s pathways to public service leadership, and undergraduate leadership development through applied learning.